mverleg/fileenc_openssl/README.rst

 You can find all options using ``fileenc --help``::

-	-h, --help              show this help message and exit -k KEY, --key KEY       the key to use for encryption -i INP, --input INP     input file, directory or pattern (as a single string) (.enc will be appended) -o OUTP, --output OUTP  optionally, output file or directory (.enc will be stripped if available) -d, --decrypt           decrypt the input file(s) (as opposed to encrypt,	which is the default)
+	-h, --help              show this help message and exit -k KEY, --key KEY       the key to use for encryption; you will be prompted for one if this is not provided (more secure) -i INP, --input INP     input file, directory or pattern (as a single string) (.enc will be appended) -o OUTP, --output OUTP  optionally, output file or directory (.enc will be stripped if available) -d, --decrypt           decrypt the input file(s) (as opposed to encrypt,	which is the default)